Cricket’s Shorthand Course

 Counting Words.
 Gregg says 1 word is 1.4 syllables.
 Pitman says a word is a word.
 German shorthands count syllables, not words.
 (You’ll know why if you speak German.)
 I don’t know what different text reader programs use.
 For now, while speed is just a setting on your computer, use that.

 Accuracy.
 Most professions care only about the transcript, not the shorthand.
 The only exception I found was UK Journalists, whose shorthand notes are sometimes used as legal evidence.
 Even then, the shorthand does not have to be perfect.
 It just has to support the transcript.
-When learning, 95% accuracy passes.
-As your speed with that accuracy increases, your speed at 100% accuracy will also increase.
+Most teachers say a transcript that is 95% accurate passes.
+This includes formatting and typing accuracy.
+Professions, however, expect closer to perfection.

 Steady vs Burst and Pause.
 For now, take steady dictation.
 Practice with bursts and pauses once you reach 5 minute duration and close to professional speeds.

 Familiarity with the Material.
-An office stenographer is unlikely to have a brief form for “If it pleases the court.”
+A parliamentary reporter is unlikely to have a brief form for “If it pleases the court.”

 Type of Material.
-Even a court reporter will have very few brief forms for poetry.
+Even a court reporter will struggle with poetry.

 Practicing Problem Areas

 Watch your accuracy as you practice.
 At first it will get better, then plateau, then degrade.
 Stop when it plateaus.
-More practice after this point will do more harm than good.
+More practice after this point will do more harm than good unless you can refocus and write well again.
 Usually that is five or fewer repetitions.

 Observe where you begin to fall behind in dictation.
-The problem outline is probably a few words before that.
-The problem is in preparing to write the outline, not in the execution.
+The problem outline may be a few words before that.
 Questionnaire and motion pictures studies by Klein (described later) show even expert writers do not know which outlines they write faster or slower.

 Vary the speed.
 Slow helps precision.
 Speed helps fluency and reduces hesitation.
 You need both.
 If you made your own outline, consider changing it.